Alumna Tackles Workplace Biases

 review was something along the lines of, “Yeah, I’ll look into it,” but to her female

-coworker her initial reaction was, “I’m pretty sure you’re good.”
+coworker her automatic response was, “I’m pretty sure you’re good.”

 At the time, these brief conversations didn’t raise any internal red flags, but a